Jigyasa2k19/BlazingFire.github.io/index.md

 Looks fascinating?
 Do like the page to stay tuned and to win exciting prizes such as Alexa, Kindle, Fastrack watches and much more.
-I assure you all that this journey is going to be pristine and thrilling You will gain indelible experiences
+I assure you all that this journey is going to be pristine and thrilling You will gain indelible experiences!
-{% include video.html id="VTWPBsW1W24" title="Janmastami Glimpse 2017" %}

-{% include video.html id="5cbUVa5RVLw" title="Janmastami Glimpse" %}